epogrebnyak/cmf-macro/README.md

-# Macroeconomic course for CMF
+# Emprircal Macro - macroeconomic course for CMF
 14:01 13.11.2015

 ```
 1. Introduction

 1.1.
-Objectives of macroeconomic research, areas of research, methods.
+Objectives of macroeconomic research, areas of research, methods/controversies.

     Diebold, F.X., The Past, Present, and Future of Macroeconomic Forecasting, Journal of Economic Perspectives, 12, 1998, 175-192.